Toolz-at/consent-mode-banner-cmp-free-toolz/README.en.md

 ## Overview

-Consent Mode Banner CMP (Free) - Toolz is a lightweight WordPress plugin for cookie compliance and privacy.
+Consent Mode Banner CMP - Toolz is a lightweight WordPress plugin for cookie compliance and privacy.
 It injects the [Toolz CMP banner script](https://cdn.toolz.at/banner-cmp.js) in the footer using a unique Banner ID, only when enabled by the admin.
 No public links, no branding, no tracking—just safe, opt-in integration for consent mode, LGPD/GDPR, and privacy compliance.

 ## Features